LudovicEspeel/course-object-oriented-programming-with-cpp/docs/a-introductory/02-hello-world/README.md

 More info how to setup: [https://learn.microsoft.com/en-us/windows/wsl/install](https://learn.microsoft.com/en-us/windows/wsl/install).
 Prepend the Linux commands always with `wsl` in the PowerShell terminal.

-## Hello World in C++
+## Hello world in C++

-Let's jump right in and create our "Hello World" application in C++.
+Let's jump right in and create our "Hello world" application in C++.
 Create a new directory somewhere on your system and call it `hello-world-cpp` or something similar.
 Open the directory with VSCode.

 Open your favorite editor or IDE and create a new C++ application.
 Place the code below in a file called `main.cpp`.
 This file often serves as the **entry point** of the application containing the `main` function which contains the code to execute when the application is started.